toreau/perl-presizely/README.md

 * Original image can't be larger than 64MB, but this can be changed by setting the `MOJO_MAX_MESSAGE_SIZE` configuration variable to the max. number of bytes you want.
 * Only the most popular (...) image formats are supported; JPEG, PNG and GIF are safe bets.
 * Animated GIFs can be transformed, but only the first image in the animation will be returned at the moment.

+## Performance

+Presizely's performance depends primarily on the hardware (specifically the CPU) it runs on when it downloads and transforms an image.
+Once an image is downloaded and transformed, it's cached, so performance shouldn't be a problem.
+However, if you cache your images on disk, IO can be an issue.
+Presizely therefore does all the caching in the background, so that the client won't have to wait for the transformed image to be delivered.

+On my server, an Intel Xeon E3-1246 v3@3.50GHz, with Presizely set up to run with 16 workers, it can easily handle 2,500 requests per second *after* the image has been cached.
+Your mileage may wary, of course.

 ## Thanks to...